Steps to getting your first license: Teens 15–17 years old

 - Resources for the person who supervises the driving practice:

-- Pass the driving test at any testing location.
+- Pass the driving test at any Driver training and testing location.

 - Get your license: